If you’re a tea lover, these cupcakes are for you. They are basically the edible version of a london fog latte. You’re welcome! 😁

 - Bring roughly 1 cup of water to a boil in your kettle or in a pot on the stove.

 - While your water is boiling, melt ¼ cup coconut oil in a glass dish in the microwave.

 - Once your water has boiled, steep at least 2-4 bags (or 4 tbsp loose leaf) of earl grey tea in 1 cup of your boiling water.
-For the strongest flavour, I used super aromatic loose leaf organic earl grey tea.
+For the strongest flavor, I used super aromatic loose leaf organic earl grey tea.
 Your tea leaves will soak up some of the water but that’s okay because you only need ½ + ⅛ cup of steeped tea for this recipe.
 Steep for up to 10 minutes to make sure it’s really strong.

 - Add all of your wet ingredients (including just ½ cup of your steeped earl grey tea – the other ⅛ cup is for the icing) to your dry ingredients and mix thoroughly until there are no clumps remaining.

 - Line a muffin tin with parchment paper muffin cups or cupcake liners.

 - Equally distribute your cupcake batter into the 12 muffin cups.

 - Bake your cupcakes for roughly 25 minutes or until a toothpick comes out clean.

 - While your cupcakes are baking, you can get your cream cheese frosting going.

 - In a stand mixer with the whisk attachment (or food processor), mix together ½ package of room temperature cream cheese, ⅛ cup of room temperature vegan butter, ½ teaspoon of vanilla, and ⅛ cup of steeped earl grey tea.
 Optionally, for extra flavor you can also add ½ teaspoon of bergamot oil/extract and/or ½ teaspoon of ground earl grey tea.
 Please note: most essential oils are not food safe.
 Make sure the one you have is approved for consumption.